These delicious oatmeal date cookies are studded with dates and have the perfect soft and chewy texture.

 Oatmeal cookies have always been one of my favorites.
 I’ve made them many, many times — sometimes with raisins, other times with chocolate chips or coconut, but never with dates.
 Turns out adding dates to oatmeal cookies is a genius idea!
 The dates get soft and caramely after baking and every bite that contains a date is literally the best.

-Also, the texture of these cookies is basically perfect — crisp and crunchy on the outside edges with a soft and chewy center.
+Also, the texture of these cookies is basically perfect!
 Trust me on this… or make these cookies and find out for yourself how tasty they are.

-These delicious oatmeal date cookies are studded with medjool dates and have the perfect texture — crispy edges with a a soft and chewy center!
+These delicious oatmeal date cookies are studded with medjool dates and have the perfect soft and chewy texture!

 1 1/2 cups rolled old fashioned oats